conlin-matt/SurfRCaT/docs/tutorials.md

 20. Like before, select Calibrate a surfcam, but this time browse to and select the `../SurfRCaT_Tutorial2/FPS_Apr2019` directory as your working directory.
 21. Like before, in the "WebCAT camera" box, select the Folly Pier South camera from the dropdown list.
-This time, though, browse to and select the
-`video follypiersouthcam.2020-04-22_1200.mp4` as the video to use and change the "Use saved lidar point cloud?' field to "Yes".
+This time, though, browse to and select the video `follypiersouthcam.2020-04-22_1200.mp4` as the video to use and change the "Use saved lidar point cloud?' field to "Yes".
 Use the new browse button to browse to and select the lidar point cloud that was downloaded for the last video, located at `../SurfRCaT_Tutorial2/FPS_Jan2019/ calibration_follypiersouthcam.2020-01-01_1600/products/lidarPC.pkl.` Press Continue.
-22. Follow steps 9-16 again to calibrate the camera for this video, but this time the lidar download process (step 11) will not appear, and you'll have to select slightly different GCPs since the camera moved slightly relative to January.
+22. Follow steps 9-16 again to calibrate the camera for this video, but this time the lidar download process (step 12) will not appear, and you'll have to select slightly different GCPs since the camera moved slightly relative to January.
 23. The summary file for this calibration will be loacted at `../SurfRCaT_Tutorial2/FPS_Apr2019/calibration_follypiersouthcam.2020-04-22_1200/results/calibrationSummary.csv`.
 24. Now we will rectify a frame from each video.
 We will first extract a single frame from each video to rectify.
 In the Step 1 box, browse to and